 '''

+XWarpPointer(display,

+src width,

+src_w,

-XWarpPointer( display, dest w,
+dest w,

+src_x,

+src_y,

-src y, src height,
+src height, dest x, dest y);

 Specifies the connection to the X server.

 display

 Specifies the source window or None.

 src w

 Specifies the destination window or None.

 dest w

 src x

 src y

 src width

+src height

 Specify a rectangle in the source window.

-src height

 dest x

 Specify the x and y coordinates within the destination

 dest y

 window.

 '''

-If dest_w is None, XWarpPointer moves the pointer by the offsets (dest_x, dest_y) relative to the current position of the pointer.
-If dest_w is a window, XWarpPointer moves the pointer to the offsets (dest_x, dest_y) relative to the origin of dest_w.
+If dest_w is None, xwarpPointer moves the pointer by the offsets (dest_x, dest_y) relative to the current position of the pointer.
+If dest_w is a window, xwarpPointer moves the pointer to the offsets (dest_x, dest_y) relative to the origin of dest_w.
 However, if src_w is a window, the move only takes place if the window src_w contains the pointer and if the specified rectangle of src w contains the pointer.

-The src_x and src_y coordinates are relative to the origin of src_w .
-If src_height is zero, it is replaced with the current height of src_w minus src_y .
-If src_width is zero, it is replaced with the current width of src_w minus src_x .
+The src_x and src_y coordinates are relative to the origin of src_w.
+If src_height is zero, it is replaced with the current height of src_w minus src_y.
+If src_width is zero, it is replaced with the current width of src_w minus src_x.

 There is seldom any reason for calling this function.
 The pointer should normally be left to the user.
 If you do use this function, however, it generates events just as if the user had instantaneously moved the pointer from one position to another.
 Note that you cannot use XWarpPointer to move the pointer outside the confine_to window of an active pointer grab.
-An attempt to do so will only move the pointer as far as the closest edge of the confine_to window.
+An attempt to do so will only move the pointer as far as the closest edge of the confine to window.